ShaneGH/DirectTest/README.md

 // mock the PersistAll method and ensure that it is called databaseMock.PersistAll().DxEnsure();

+// Create the mocked object and invoke the PersistAll method var database = databaseMock.DxAs<IDatabase>();
+database.PersistAll();

-// Test that the PersistAll method was called Dx.Ensure(databaseMock);
+// Test that the PersistAll method was called Dx.Ensure(database);

-// you can also test the PersistAll method on the mocked object instance var database = databaseMock.DxAs<IDatabase>();
+// you can also test the PersistAll method on the mock object instance Dx.Ensure(databaseMock);
-Dx.Ensure(database);
 ```

 You can also ensure that properties and indexed properties are accessed.